What is Coronavirus and COVID-19?

 - Covering coughs and sneezes.

 - Social distancing.
-This means keeping a safe distance between you and others.
-E.g. cancel family gatherings for now and keep in touch with phone and video calls.
+This means keeping a safe distance of 1.5 metres (two big steps) apart from others and avoiding crowds or large family gatherings.
+E.g. You may have to cancel family gatherings for now and instead keep in touch with phone and video calls.

 - Sore or scratchy throat